ZRaup/Zachary-Raup/README.md

 ###### Skills Applied: MySQL, Relational Databases, SQL Queries, and Big Data

 #### Image 2: States with the most Dognition Users
-##### This is one of the MySQL queries used to analyze trends in the Dognition dataset.
+##### This MySQL query is used to analyze geographical user trends in the Dognition dataset.
 This query outputs a table listing the top 5 states with the highest number of Dognition users.

 ![](state_users.png)